Anti-Inflammatory Diet for Carpal Tunnel

 Refined grains like white bread, pasta, and rice have been stripped of their nutrients and fiber, which can lead to blood sugar spikes and inflammation.
 Choose whole grains like brown rice, quinoa, and whole-wheat bread.

-See also Wrist Splints and Braces for Carpal Tunnel
+See also Occupational Therapy for Carpal Tunnel

 4. Unhealthy Fats